Anaximander of Miletus and His Philosophy on the Origin of All Things

 Fortunately, we have a better idea of Anaximander’s philosophical views.
 Like Thales, Anaximander practiced material monism (a belief in which the physical world is explained by the idea that all objects in the world are comprised of a single element), and was interested in seeking the archê (‘origin’ or principle’) of all things.

 According to Thales, this is water.
 Anaximander, however, disagreed with his teacher.
 One of the arguments against water, or any of the other elements as the archê is that none of the elements can include all the opposites found in nature.
 For example, water can only be wet, and never dry.

 Detail of Raphael's painting The School of Athens, 1510–1511.
 This could be a representation of Anaximander leaning towards Pythagoras on his left. ( Public Domain )

-Therefore, Anaximander proposed that the archê is a substance known as apeiron, which may be translated either as “limitless, boundless, indefinite”, or “unable to be got through, what cannot be traversed from end to end”.
-It is unclear exactly as to which of these two meanings of the apeiron Anaximander sought to convey.
-Thus, whilst some have argued that the apeiron is a substance that is inexhaustible and undefined, other favors the idea that the apeiron refers to a spatial or temporal quality.
+Therefore, Anaximander proposed that the archê is a substance known as apeiron, which may be translated either as “limitless, boundless, indefinite,” or “unable to be got through, what cannot be traversed from end to end.”
+It is unclear exactly which of these two meanings of the apeiron Anaximander sought to convey.
+That means that while some have argued that apeiron is a substance that is inexhaustible and undefined, other favors the idea that it refers to a spatial or temporal quality.

 - Reconsidering History: Ancient Greeks Discovered America Thousands of Years Ago